BeyondMicroControl/AsciiCAD/docs/design.md

 ### Component

 - Components are essentially templates spanning over minimum 2 grid cells (≥ 2 UTF-8 characters), and arranged in a 2D manner like graphical sprites.
-- The term component here, is semantically unconnected to the domain interpretation of e.g an electronic component, as it is no more than a meaningless building block that can wear a label, can be identified by matching it's shape or label, and can be wired up at its extremities/protrusions.
-A domain policy (*) later on will describe which part a component represents, and which role it plays within the domain understanding.
+- The term component here, is semantically unconnected to the domain interpretation of e.g an electronic component, as it is no more than a meaningless building block that can wear a label, can be identified by matching its shape or label, and can be wired up at its extremities/protrusions.
+A domain policy (*) later on will describe which part a component represents, and which role it plays in a domain context.
 - The text content of one component is stored in a single continuous string, where adjacent characters increment columns, and linefeeds increment rows.
   Example of a component that looks like tiny box: ` "┌─┐\n└─┘" `
 - Component shapes come in 2 valid visual flavors, line fenced shapes featuring an internal space and unfenced symbols with no internal space.
 We will not have a detection algorithm trying to characterise which visual flavor is used to represent a component, but the user/developer should be aware  applying a local policy to a fenced shape leaves less headroom for misinterpretation hence safer to apply compared to an unfenced shape.